Floods hit several states in Malaysia; thousands evacuated

 Johor's Government, Urban Well-Being and Environment Committee chairman Tan Chen Choon said the heavy rain had also caused flooding in the west Johor town of Batu Pahat.

-"The Mersing district recorded the highest number of evacuees at 1,262 from 352 families, followed by Kota Tinggi with 1,071 people from 267 families," he said in a statement on Sunday.
+"The Mersing district recorded the highest number of evacuees at 1,262 from 352 families, followed by Kota Tinggi with 1,071 people from 267 families," he said in a statement yesterday.

 Four affected roads in Kota Tinggi - Jalan Batu 18, Jalan Ladang Pasir Logok-Ladang Bukit Berkelompok, Jalan Ladang Bukit Payong and Jalan Kampung Mawai Lama - remained inaccessible to all vehicles.